lgomez9/100-days-of-code/log.md

 **Thoughts**: Reviewing the data structures has been really helpful, and more than anything, I'm glad I've got notes on how they're implemented and their complexities written down somewhere that I can find it really easily.
 The iOS Development course is great, but I think I need to wait for the monitor to be set up before I get started.
 It takes too much screen space on a laptop to have Xcode and the course going at the same time.

 **Link to work**: In the data structures folder in this repository.

+### Day 73: April 13, 2020

+**Today's Progress**: I finished problem 59 for Project Euler!

+**Thoughts**: Problem 59 was fun to solve, although I wish I had been a little more self-reliant when it came to figuring out the frequency analysis.
+I also have been doing a bunch of StoryBoard stuff for Kode with Klossy, which I feel like counts towards my coding for the day.

+**Link to work**: In the Project Euler folder in this repository.

+### Day 74: April 14, 2020

+**Today's Progress**: Implemented a hash table with separate chaining, and had a very frustrating day with some StoryBoards.

+**Thoughts**: The hash table was tough to implement, which is a little frustrating at this point.
+Definitely need to back off from Fiset's solutions until I've given an honest effort, and give myself a little bit of grace for not having as polished a response as his.

+**Link to work**: In the DS folder in this repository.